 In Chapter 4, the hypothesis that peptidoglycan structure could be a driving mechanism behind the synergy phenomenon was explored.
 Although S. aureus peptidoglycan had no effect on the pathogenesis of SH1000, its potential at inducing an inflammatory response through IL-1β expression was tested.
 Micrococcus luteus peptidoglycan was shown to enhance the pathogenesis of SH1000 (Dr. Prajsnar, personal communication) and so its ability to induce IL-1β was tested too.
 The effect on IL-1β expression of injecting embryos with heat-killed S. aureus was also assessed.

 After 2 hours post-infection, individual cells expressing IL-1β were detected and quantified (Figure 5.20A).
 There was no significant difference between embryos injected with peptidoglycan, heat-killed S. aureus and PBS (p > 0.05).
+At 24 hours post-infection IL-1β expression had resolved, with a maximum of one cell per embryo expressing IL-1β (Figure 5.20B).
+No significant difference existed between groups at this time-point (p > 0.05).
+At 48 hours post-infection, the group of embryos injected with S. aureus peptidoglycan was significantly different from the others (Figure 5.20C, p < 0.01 compared to the PBS control, p < 0.05 compared to heat-killed S. aureus and M. luteus peptidoglycan).
+However, that significant difference was due to only one embryo out of 27 which had more than a hundred cells expressing IL-1β.

+To conclude, heat-killed SH1000 does not trigger any inflammatory response mediated by IL-1β.
+Although S. aureus and M. luteus peptidoglycans had opposite effects on S. aureus pathogenesis, both did not activate IL-1β expression compared with the control.